Choose your gun

-The right platform depends on two decisions: which firearm you'll use, and whether your budget allows for recoil.
+The right setup depends on two decisions: which firearm you'll use, and whether your budget allows for recoil.
 We'll walk you through both.

 Your own firearm or a dedicated training gun?